Nur al-Din Zengi: Legacy

 Nur ad-Din's Sunni orthodoxy can be seen in his public works.
 His repair of the Roman aqueduct in Aleppo insinuated an anti-Shia polemic, and the conversion of two Shia mosques into madrasas, one Shafi'i another Hanafi, reinforce his insistence of promoting Sunni Islam.
 Consequently, in November 1148, he forbade the Shia call to prayer in Aleppo and any public displays of Shi'ism.

-In the Muslim world he remains a legendary figure of military courage, piety, and modesty.
+In the Muslim world, he remains a figure of military courage, piety, and modesty.
 Sir Steven Runciman said that he loved, above all else, justice.

 The Damascene chronicler Ibn al-Qalanisi generally speaks of Nur ad-Din in majestic terms, although he himself died in 1160, and did not witness the later events of Nur ad-Din's reign.

-The Syrian Islamist rebel group Harakat Nour al-Din al-Zenki, active in the Syrian Civil War in Aleppo since 2011, is named after Nur ad-Din.
+The former Syrian Islamist rebel group Harakat Nour al-Din al-Zenki, which was active in the Syrian Civil War in Aleppo, is named after Nur ad-Din.